nhutruby/meetup/README.md

 # Technologies
-React, Redux, Redux-Saga, Rails API, MongoDB, Rspec, Front-Back end structure
+React, Redux, Redux-Saga, Rails API, MongoDB, Rspec, Front-Back end structure.
+You can use the folder(client) be run in a separate server.
+We shouldn't use MVC of Ruby on Rails framework.

 # On Heroku
 [Demo](https://pacific-scrubland-92196.herokuapp.com/)
 # “Meetup” site